computer-lab/computerlab.io/source/_posts/silent-standup-alternative-to-communication-theater.md

 title: "The Silent Standup: An Alternative to Communication Theater"
 date: 2019-12-20
 category: Notes
-lede: Why standing together quietly might be a better way to sync up than overly structured talking.
+lede: Why standing together quietly can be a better way to sync up than talking at each other mindlessly.
 author: Patrick Steadman
 image: "https://computerlab.io/images/toyota-kanban.jpg"
 published: true